 The leading solution — a redesigned catalog with onboarding for new signups — fulfilled the user experience requirements and fit within our tight engineering constraints.

 The redesign included a recategorization of the catalog into programming disciplines with descriptions, salary projections, and imagery.
 The short onboarding experience rearranged the sections and presented Intensives to learners with an interest in building websites.

-In adding an additional upgrade option to the on-platform experience, we ran the risk of creating marketplace confusion.
-We developed a page to share a narrative built on key differences in product features and buyer personas, which helped learners choose the offering that best fit their needs.
+By adding an additional upgrade option to the site, we ran the risk of creating confusion.
+We developed a page to highlight key differences in product features that helped learners choose the offering that best fit their needs.